Setting up NGINX in Azure as an ngrok alternative

 Interviewed on the Microsoft Cloud Show about Azure IAAS

 A couple of weeks back I was interviewed by Andrew Connell for the Microsoft Cloud Show.
 The Microsoft Cloud Show is an (almost) weekly podcast where Andrew (AC) and his wingman Chris Johnson (CJ) discusses everything related to Microsoft cloud offerings including benchmarks with other cloud vendors.
 If you’re not subscribing and listening to the show already then I urge you to do that as soon as possible!
 Me and AC sat down for almost an hour discussing Microsoft Azure IAAS and specifically when running SharePoint 2013 in that service.
+We had a great talk, as usual when it comes to AC, and I think we covered a lot of the issues and gotchas and things to think about when building a SharePoint 2013 infrastructure on Azure IAAS.

 Windows Azure